qqqlab/madflight/readme.md

 # Software Design

 - Keep it simple!!!
-- No external dependencies, all library code included `src` directory
+- No external dependencies, all library code included in `src` directory
 - The main .ino is the full flight controller running standard `setup()` and `loop()`.
 - Plain C with minimal function arguments.
-- Global variables to communicate between the different functions.
+- Global variables to communicate between the different modules.
 - Function names are prefixed with the module it belongs to:
   - `loop_` Main loop control
   - `imu_` Inertial Measurement Unit, retrieves accelerometer, gyroscope, and magnetometer sensor data